 Cranberries are native to North American and are now grown in Chile, Canada, and in the northern United States.
 Harvest time is typically in the fall, so buying cranberries in late fall assures the freshest berries.
 You can refrigerate cranberries for up to 2 months or freeze them for up to 6 months.
 When you store berries, remove any that are wrinkled or soft, as they can cause the berries next to them to spoil as well.

 Cranberry Mimosas are perfect for an aperitif at the start of a dinner party.
 I particularly like to serve these in winter, when cranberries are plentiful.
 They’re sparkly and not too high in alcohol content, especially if you go heavy on the cranberry syrup.
-To keep things simple, you can’t go wrong serving this cranberry champagne cocktail along with roasted nuts and a cheese plate.
-But if you’d like to make some easy appetizers to go with your cocktail, I’d recommend:

 You might also check out the list of recipes in this post on What to Serve with Baked Brie—many of these are perfect for a holiday celebration.

-Or how about serving with dessert, perhaps alongside this festive Chocolate Bark with Almonds and Pumpkin Seeds or these Snickerdoodles?
+This cranberry mimosa also works with dessert, perhaps alongside this festive Chocolate Bark with Almonds and Pumpkin Seeds or these Snickerdoodles?

 If it's summertime where you are, and cranberries aren't available, try my version of a Strawberry Mimosa instead!